 Tide motion has the highest kLa (volumetric mass-transfer coefficient) amongst all bioprocessing methods and has unlimited oxygenation via its dual oxygenation method

-Tide motion also has the produces the lowest amount of cell/DNA debris as it has zero shear stress with its gentle 2mm/s upward and downward tide motion making it extremely quick to scale-up (by simply upgrading to the next larger tide motion bioreactor).
+Tide motion also produces the lowest amount of cell/DNA debris as it has extremely low shear stress with its gentle 2mm/s upward and downward tide motion making it extremely quick to scale-up (by simply upgrading to the next larger tide motion bioreactor).
 This is useful in lowering and simplifying downstream processing costs as well as in emergency situation such as pandemics where vaccines are required immediately.

 Tide Motion is linearly scalable making it extremely simply to translate R&D into the clinic and commercial production without requiring complex know-how in scaling-up.